Pannonhalma Archabbey: Porta Speciosa and the cloister

 In the Middle Ages one of the main entrances to the church was the Porta Speciosa (ornate entrance).
 This portal leads to the church from the cloister (quadrum or quadratura) and it was crafted also in the 13th century.
 In the Renaissance Pannonhalma was rather depopulated (with not more than 6 or 7 monks).
 Under King Matthias' rule, in 1472, today's cloister was created.
 The constructions were probably finished in 1486, as it is testified by the inscription on one of the cornerstones.
 The work was presumably conducted by craftsmen of the Visegrád Royal Workshop of Construction.

 The small inner garden surrounded by the cloister was also called Paradisum (Paradise) metaphorically creating an earthly imitation of Biblical Paradise.
 In medieval times mainly herbs were grown here so that those in need would recover the body in its wholeness and health as it was in Paradise.

 Library

 The library was finished in the first third of the 19th century.
 The longitudinal part of the building was planned and built by Ferenc Engel in the 1820s.
 Later János Packh was commissioned with extending the edifice, and the oval hall is his work.
 Joseph Klieber, a Vienna master was asked to ornament the interior of the building.

 On the four sides of the oval hall's ceiling the allegories of the four medieval university faculties can be seen: Law, Theology, Medicine and the Arts.
 The holdings of the library have been increasing ever since.
 Manuscripts from the time of Saint László have been catalogued in Pannonhalma.
-As of today, 360,000 volumes are kept in the collection.
+400,000 volumes are kept in the collection.
+The library includes tens of thousands of 16th-century books, hundreds of manuscripts from before the invention of the printing press, a 13th-century Bible, and 19 codices.